The Link Between Dog Size and Dental Health: What You Need to Know

 Dental care is essential for every dog, no matter their size.
 The good news is that you CAN help support good oral health in dogs!
 Here are some

 • Brushing: Regular brushing with a dog-friendly toothbrush and toothpaste is one of the most effective ways to prevent dental issues.
 Smaller dogs may need extra care around crowded areas, while larger dogs might require special attention to prevent wear and tear on their teeth.
+Using enzymatic toothpaste can be especially helpful for both small breeds with crowded teeth and larger breeds prone to plaque buildup, since it helps target bacteria at the source.

 • Dental Chews and Toys: Dental chews can be beneficial for both large and small dogs.
 For small dogs, choose chews that are easy to break down and won’t damage their teeth.
 For larger dogs, opt for tougher chews that will give their jaws a workout but won’t lead to fractures.